Our June Fitness Challenge Calendar is here!

 Students are challenged each day to participate in the activities listed on the calendar.
-For June, since it marks the beginning of summer and school is out, we encourage kids their parents, and their friends to all practice simple fitness exercises during the week and on weekends.
+For June, since it marks the beginning of summer, we encourage kids, their parents, (and whoever they are socially distancing with safely), to practice simple fitness exercises during the week and on weekends.

 Each week, the number of repetitions for each fitness exercise increases.
 Please keep in mind the number of repetitions is meant as a guide, and can be adapted as needed based on age group and skill level.

 On Wednesdays, students will refer to Tasks Cards #1 & #2 that have various activities listed on each card.
 Each of these cards can be done with no equipment or materials, so anyone can participate!
 The activities include arm and leg exercises, ski jumps, crisscross jumps, knee to elbow, and more.

 Motivate Kids to Get Active Outdoors

 It is important for kids to stay active during the summer months.
 Now more than ever, we need to encourage our youth to get outdoors instead of spending so much time inside with technology.
-On Saturdays, we have a different outdoor exercise or activity listed on this Fitness Calendar, including a Nature Walk and also getting involved in a garden project planting either flowers or seeds in honor of Nation Gardening Week (first week of June).
-Kids can schedule these activities with family and friends to encourage themselves and others to stay active over the summer.
+On Saturdays, we have a different outdoor exercise or activity listed on this Fitness Calendar, including a Nature Walk and also getting involved in a garden project planting either flowers or seeds in honor of Nation Gardening Week (second week of June).
+Kids can schedule these activities with family and friends (safety first, be sure they are distancing) to encourage themselves and others to stay active over the summer.
 They may decide to start using a walking app like Google Fit and motitor their steps throughout the summer.
 Start with a mile, and adjust as you go through the month.
 Plan some fun activites on the hikes or at the park, like an “I Spy” game where kids must spot certain wildlife or plant life you have listed.
 Or, plan a spot to go bird watching and share some educational facts about their migration habits.
 Combine nature and physical activity to make it fun!